damianhakert/damianhakert.github.io/source/posts/2016-09-15-announcing-gitlab-and-mesosphere.html.md

 ---
-title: "Announcing GitLab + Mesosphere: Five reasons you should be excited about this integration"
+title: "Announcing GitLab + Mesosphere: Five Reasons You Should Be Excited About This Integration"
 author: Amara Nwaigwe
 author_twitter: its_amaracle
 categories: integration